 A permanent disability rating is important in calculating the amount of monetary compensation you are owed to compensate you for the permanent impairment related to your workplace injury or illness.

-If an injury permanently impairs your physical condition and/or mental health condition in any way, no matter how minimal, then you have permanent impairment.
-That does not mean you will necessarily receive a permanent impairment award.
-In some states, low levels of permanent impairment do not result in a monetary award.
+If an injury permanently impairs your physical or mental health condition in any way, no matter how minimal, then you have permanent impairment.
+That doesn't mean you will necessarily receive a permanent impairment award.
+In some states, low levels of permanent impairment don't result in a monetary award.

 In addition, in many states, your employer (or its insurance company) is allowed to request an independent medical examination for the purposes of assessing permanent disability.

 Regardless of which doctor assesses your permanent disability, the doctor will perform certain tests to determine the level of your impairment.
 For example, if you have a permanent problem with your shoulder, your doctor will likely perform tests to determine your reduction in range of motion.
 The tests are non-invasive.

 Based upon the results of the tests and the overall physical and/or mental examination, the doctor will use the state-required guidelines to determine the degree of your permanent disability.
 These can be referred to in percentages (such as 5% permanent disability of the right shoulder) or degrees or categories, depending on the terminology used in your state.

 Each injured body part is given a separate disability rating based on the severity of the injury.
 Some states combine the impairment ratings to determine an overall level of bodily impairment, known as a "whole person impairment rating."
 The whole person impairment rating is a percentage rating of your disability, and can vary from 0% to 100%, depending on the level of permanent disability and the reduction on future income earning capabilities.